yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

 ### **Hospitalization Structure**
 Within the Encounter sits the "Hospitalization" structure.
-TThis structure provides information about the admission and discharge.
+This structure provides information about the admission and discharge.
 Therefore it is particularly important for a regional shared record - as this defines the touchpoints with other care providers.

 Fields in the Hospitalization structure are as follows:

  - **Must Support**
    - **Admission Method** - this CareConnect extension provides a useful list of codes about the method of admission (eg Planned, A&E, transfer, etc)
-   - **Discharge Method** - this CareConnect extension provides a useful list of codes about the method of discharge (eg clinical discharge, self-discharge, deceased, etc)
+   - **Discharge Method** - this CareConnect extension provides a useful list of codes about the method of discharge relevant to an inpatient stay (eg clinical discharge, self-discharge, deceased, etc).
+It is one of three alternatives for providing outcome information, depending on the type of encounter - see above under the main encounter "must support" heading for further details.
    - **Origin** - Information about the location which the patient arrived from (if relevant / known)
       - Required at the “site” level if arriving from another institution
       - Optional if arriving from a residential address